2026 Rules

 7.0 CASE PRESENTATION

-Unless otherwise indicated, each team will have a strictly enforced maximum of 25 minutes to present, followed by a 15-minute question and answer period with the Judges’ panel.
+Unless otherwise indicated, each team will have a strictly enforced maximum of 25 minutes to present, followed by a 15-minute question and answer period with the judges’ panel.
 There will be a 10-minute break before the second team’s presentation.
 The second team will not be allowed in the presentation room until after the question period for the first team ends.
 The first team may remain in the presentation room during the second team’s presentation.
-The Organizers will set the order of presentation and each team will present first at least twice during the round-robin phase of the Competition.
-Participants or coaches may record their own presentations.
-However, they will not be allowed to record any team presentations other than their own.
+The Organizers will set the order of presentation, and each team will present first at least twice during the round-robin phase of the Competition.
+Participants or coaches may record their own presentations; however, they will not be allowed to record any team presentations other than their own.

 8.0 JUDGES

 Judges are members of the business community selected by the Organizers and the Board of Directors.
-Panels are constituted at the discretion of the Organizers and will include at least 3 Judges, one of whom will be designated Lead Judge.
+Panels are constituted at the discretion of the Organizers and will include at least three judges, one of whom will be designated Lead Judge.
 The Lead Judge will chair the question period, lead the deliberations, prepare the evaluation form and determine the result with the panel’s support.
 Judges have a maximum of one hour to render their decision in the round-robin phase.
-Each team will receive a copy of their respective evaluation form.
+Each team will receive a copy of its respective evaluation form.
 There are no deliberation time limits in the semifinals and finals.
 The judge panel’s decision is final and not subject to review.

 9.0 SCORING